pokeclicker/pokeclicker-wiki/data/Items/Light Ball_description.md

-Can be obtained by defeating Red in Mt.Silver Located in Johto
+Can be obtained multiple times by defeating Red in Mt.
+Silver located in Johto